Jet Quenching in Holographic QCD as an Indicator of Phase Transitions in Anisotropic Regimes: Introduction

 In this paper, we study $\hat{q}$'s dependence on temperature, chemical potential, external magnetic field, and anisotropy parameter $\nu$ across multiple holographic models---including those sensitive to quark masses.
 Special attention is paid to $\hat{q}$'s behavior near phase transitions: it varies smoothly across second-order transitions but exhibits discontinuities at first-order transitions.
 We compare our results with those in \cite{Heshmatian:2023yzz,Zhu:2023aaq,Arefeva:2024fpv}. \\

 The paper is organized as follows.
-In Sect.\,\ref{sec:setup}, we first briefly remind the 5-dimensional anisotropic holographic models in the presence of a non-zero magnetic field for light and heavy quarks, Sect. \ref{sec:anm}, and then in Sect.\ref{sect.jq} we present the analytical expressions for the JQ parameters for these models. \\In Sect.\ref{sect:LQ-NR} we present numerical results of studies of the JQ parameter for light quarks: in Sect.\ref{NR-LQ-zero-nu1-15-45} results for zero magnetic fields and $\nu=$1, 1.5, 3, 4.5, and in Sect.\ref{sect:NR-LQ-nzero} for nonzero magnetic fields.
+In Sect.\,\ref{sec:setup}, we first briefly remind the 5-dimensional anisotropic holographic models in the presence of a non-zero magnetic field for light and heavy quarks, Sect.\, \ref{sec:anm}, and then in Sect.\ref{sect.jq} we present the analytical expressions for the JQ parameters for these models.
+In Sect.\ref{sect:LQ-NR} we present numerical results of studies of the JQ parameter for light quarks: in Sect.\ref{NR-LQ-zero-nu1-15-45} results for zero magnetic fields and $\nu=$1, 1.5, 3, 4.5, and in Sect.\ref{sect:NR-LQ-nzero} for nonzero magnetic fields.
 In Sect.\ref{sect:HQ-NR} we present numerical results of studies of the JQ parameter for heavy quarks: in Sect.\ref{sect:HQ-NR-zero} results for zero magnetic fields and $\nu=$1, 1.5, 4.5, and in Sect.\ref{sect:HQ-NR-nzero} for nonzero magnetic fields.
 In Sect.\,\ref{Sect:Conc}, we summarize our numerical results obtained for the LQ (light quark) and HQ (heavy quark) models by discussing their dependence of the anisotropic parameter $\nu$ and parameter $c_B$ specifying the magnetic field.
-The paper is complemented by an Appendix, which describes how the equations of motion (EOMs) were solved and which boundary conditions were applied.
+The paper is complemented by an Appendix \ref{app0}, which describes how the equations of motion (EOMs) were solved and which boundary conditions were applied.
+In Appendices \ref{app2}, and \ref{app3} some complimentary plots are presented for LQ and HQ models, respectively.